c00/common/readme.md

 #Todo:
 - Bump to version 1.0
 - Add a bunch of docs and samples.
+- Use polymorphism for Qry.
+Make Qry abstract, and make select, update, insert and delete extend it.
+- Retire old Query class

 ## QueryBuilder
 - Add `->and` and `->or` support for where clauses and Join clauses

 #License - MIT
-So whatever you want with it.
+So do whatever you want with it.